-- ✓ A major achievement last year in this current economic climate was not raising. the Town Council portion of the Council Tax this was achieved even after a 1% reduction the previous year. - Achieved £272,624 savings across all service areas which have been added to council balances, this will enable us to continue to deliver all of our services to you without the need to make cuts.
+✓ A major achievement last year in this current economic climate was once again not raising the Town Council portion of the Council Tax.

-- ✓ Achieved a clean bill of health with our finances and received an unqualified audit. - ✓ Employed 3 apprentices and provided two short-term work placement opportunities and continue to look at ways of providing more opportunities for young people to gain some type of work experience. - ✓ Provided an additional 41 allotments at St Oswald's Allotment site in response to residents' requests. - ✓ Improved the play area at Byerley Park. - ✓ Provided a toddler play area at the Town Park. - ✓ Planted a woodland area along Woodham Burn in celebration of The Queen's Diamond Jubilee.
-To be officially opened during the Jubilee Celebrations in June 2012. - ✓ The Environment Officer has been working really hard with the schools and communities of Great Aycliffe taking part in 150 activities and events. - ✓ Undertook yet another very successful dog fouling and litter awareness campaign in conjunction with Durham County Council and Litter Free Durham. - ✓ Held another successful Town Pride Environment Week working with the Youth Council, local schools and volunteers.
+- ✓ Achieved £264,000 savings across all service areas which have been added to council balances, this will enable us to continue to deliver all of our services to you without the need to make cuts. - ✓ Achieved a clean bill of health with our finances and received an unqualified audit. - ✓ Installed an upgraded BMX track at Woodham Park. - ✓ Expanded the skateboard area within the Town Park. - ✓ Installed outdoor fitness equipment in West Park. - ✓ Worked with a range of partners to deliver a variety of events and services. - ✓ Finalised the licence agreement with Durham County Council which enabled the Town Council to manage and improve a number of areas of land. - ✓ Entered into an agreement to undertake a limited snow clearing and gritting service on behalf of Durham County Council. - ✓ Held 38 public environmental events, even with the bad weather we had. - ✓ Held another successful Town Pride Environment Week, working with the Youth Council, local schools and volunteers.